francycar/Excellence_path/README.md

 This repository contains my  code of work realized for the Excellence Path, during the a.a.2020/2021 at Sapienza, University od Rome.
 I have built a new multi-tier domain according to the theoretical framework described in the paper.

-The folders are divided as follows:\\
+The folders are divided as follows:\

--labelled_version: contains labelled domain and problem.
+-labelled_version: contains labelled domain and problem.\
+-multi-tier_version: contains multi-tier domain and multi-tier problem.\
+-d2_model: contains the domain and problem related to planning domain 2.\
+-d1_model: contains the domain and problem related to planning domain 1.\
+-d2